Pack Leadership – Are You The Pack Leader ?

 Understand your dog's temperament & always have your dog on a lead.

-When another dog approaches in an assertive manner, it's upto you to take control of the situation.
-Try to warn the dog away, don't leave your dog feeling that he has to manage the situation on his own.
-And get your dog to pay attention (focus) on you.
+When another dog approaches in an assertive manner, try to warn the dog away, don't leave your dog feeling that he has to manage the situation on his own.
+And then try to get your dog to pay attention (focus) on you.